 The Connection Between Mental Health and Substance Use

 Educators play a key role in healthy student development.
 All students, including those who are already using substances, can benefit from learning how to cope with stress and anxiety.
 It is important for teachers, coaches and other trusted adults to be ready to talk with youth about substance use and mental health problems.
-For more information on mental health and how you can support your students click here [link to mental health literacy page].
+For more information on mental health and how you can support your students click here.

 Using the Ministry of Education’s Foundations for a Healthy School framework, schools, school boards, parents and community partners can work together to develop healthy school environments that promote and support student well-being.
 Information below has been organized following this framework.